Also known as… “Marry Me Mashed Potatoes”

 Potatoes are mashed with onions.

-4. Serve with Toppings
+Serve with toppings.

 Add the crispy bacon along with a sprinkle of parsley or chives on top of the potatoes.
 Serve these cheesy mashed potatoes immediately.